marksyzm/NodeNailer/README.md

     GET /?url=http://sample.com/image.jpg
     {"x":1200,"y":500}

-All dependencies are stored in vendor.
-You can use `npm bundle` to pull the latest dependencies.
-Both the zappa and coffee executables have been altered to load the vendored dependancies.  `cd` into the base directory, and run:
+Run `npm bundle` to pull the latest dependencies.
+To run the server, `cd` into the base directory, and run:

     node app/server.js